Oneul-hyeon/AIVLE-School-FAQ-ChatBot/README.md

 ## Dataset
 The dataset can be downloaded from https://drive.google.com/file/d/1d3hxhiRtffkySIW94B1hY1MGZy6hbz_O/view?usp=sharing.

-The link consists of a dataset file used in the preprocessing and modeling stages and ko.bin, a pre-trained Korean Word2Vec model.
+The link contains the dataset file used in the preprocessing and modeling steps and the ko file, which is a pre-trained Korean Word2Vec model.

 The file can be saved and used in the root folder.